githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/4-dependabot-security-updates.md

 Now you know how Dependabot alerts can help you identify vulnerable dependencies in your repository and you're ready to learn about security updates and version updates.
 Dependabot security updates help you to fix the vulnerabilities identified by Dependabot alerts.
 Version updates help manage different versions of dependent packages.

-Once you have set up Dependabot alerts to notify you of vulnerabilities in your repository, you can enable two related features so that Dependabot automatically raises pull requests to try to help with your dependency management:
+Once you have set up Dependabot alerts to notify you of vulnerabilities in your repository or at an organizational level, you can enable two related features so that Dependabot automatically raises pull requests to try to help with your dependency management:

 - **Dependabot security updates** are automated pull requests that help you update dependencies with known vulnerabilities.
 - **Dependabot version updates** are automated pull requests that keep your dependencies updated, even when they don’t have any vulnerabilities.